-The DDPC addresses the needs of people with intellectual and/or developmental disabilities by conducting advocacy, systems change, and capacity building efforts that promote self-determination, integration and inclusion.
+The DDPC addresses the needs of people with intellectual and/or developmental disabilities (IDD) through projects that promote self-determination, integration, and inclusion.

-The primary work of the DDPC is done through the development of demonstration projects.
+The primary work of the DDPC is done through pilot projects.
 These DDPC-funded projects seek to:

-- Promote capacity building, self-determination, integration and inclusion
+- Promote capacity building, and systems change efforts

-- Empower individuals through activities that teach self-advocacy skills
+- Empower people through work that teaches self-advocacy skills

-- Advance public policy and systems change to help individuals gain more control over their lives
+- Advance public policy to help individuals gain more control over their lives

-- Create an environment of self-sufficiency, self-determination, inclusion, and acceptance
+- Create an environment of independence, self-determination, inclusion, and acceptance

 DD Councils develop 5-year State Plans telling the Administration on Intellectual and Developmental Disabilities (AIDD) what work is planned to be done with the funding provided by AIDD.
 The State Plan is submitted to and must be approved by AIDD.
 The State Plan serves as a guide to the Council on how to allocate resources and achieve its goals and objectives.
 Councils may amend their State Plan once a year with AIDD approval.